Pharmacist License Defense Before the South Carolina Board of Pharmacy

 The South Carolina Department of Labor, Licensing and Regulation (LLR) will never take allegations of misconduct or abuse lightly.
 When complaints are made, an investigation process will be triggered every single time.
 Even if you do not think that this type of investigation can impact your career, you should still talk to someone who has knowledge in the field.

-Call (806) 636-2728 to schedule your first free of charge consultation with The Michael Jeffcoat Firm attorneys.
+To schedule your first free of charge consultation with The Michael Jeffcoat Firm attorneys.
 This is your chance to ask questions about pharmacy license revocations and the situations in which those happen.
 During the conversation, you can also share information about the report that has been filed against you to get an adequate assessment about the potential of such a report being merited by the board.